Physical Therapy Baltimore, MD

 1) PT Supports The Recovery Process

 Patients often don’t realize how bad their car accident-related injuries are until after they’ve returned to their normal daily activities.
-Common injuries typically include pain, stiffness, reduced range of motion, and chronic headaches or migraines.
+Common injuries typically include pain, stiffness, reduced range of motion, chronic headaches or migraines, and other Auto Accidents Injuries that aren’t always immediately noticeable.
 As such, it’s important patients undergo physical therapy to aid the recovery process.
 Physical therapy can help car accident victims increase their strength, improve their flexibility, and subsequently keep pain symptoms at bay.
 Our specially-designed therapy regimens can help patients bounce back from their injuries faster and easier than staying in bed can, that’s for sure!

 2) PT Can Prevent Long-Term Damage